anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The registration authority (RA) performing the authorization of a certificate request is a critical PKI component and therefore requires higher operational security than other components utilizing the issued certificates.
 CAs may also require higher security in the registration procedures.
-There may be situations in which the customer domain does not offer enough physical security to operate a RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.
+There may be situations in which the customer domain does not offer enough physical security to operate an RA/CA and therefore this service is transferred to a backend that offers a higher level of operational security.

 ## Limitations

-The mechanism described in this document presumes the ability of the pledge and the Registrar-Agent to communicate with another.
+The mechanism described in this document presumes the ability of the pledge and the Registrar-Agent to communicate with one another.
 This may not be possible in constrained environments where, in particular, power must be conserved.
 In these situations, it is anticipated that the transceiver will be powered down most of the time.
 This presents a rendezvous problem: the pledge is unavailable for certain periods of time, and the Registrar-Agent is similarly presumed to be unavailable for certain periods of time.